john waters on karma, the art of selling out, and dropping acid at 70

 Why wouldn’t I?
 I always wanted to dare myself to do that, I dare myself into things all the time.
 I hitchhiked across the country.
 I think those two things were equal.
 Tripping was more of a risk, but I could have been murdered hitchhiking.
 But tripping?
 You don’t know what it could be like to do it again.
 I did it when I was young, I never had a bad trip.
 Mink and I had known each other for 50 years that summer, and we dropped acid with my younger friend Frankie (not a boyfriend or anything, just a really good friend).
 You don’t want to do acid with just two people in case one of them goes crazy, so you want a third one.
 It shouldn’t be a boyfriend or girlfriend).
 It was a great experience and is the most sentimental chapter in my book, in my opinion.

-Did you see the Camp exhibition at the Met yet?
+Did you see the "Camp" exhibit at the Met yet?

 I didn’t see it yet, they sent me an invite to go, a catalogue and everything